+CHAPTER III

-CHAPTER III Conduct of the procedure
+Conduct of the procedure

-PREPARATION
+SECTION 1 PREPARATION

-Article 39 Preliminary market consultations
+Preliminary market consultations

-Before launching a procurement procedure, contracting authorities may conduct market consultations with a view to the preparation of the procurement and to inform economic operators of their procurement plans and requirements.
+Before launching a procurement procedure, contracting authorities may conduct market consultations with a view to preparing the procurement and informing economic operators of their procurement plans and requirements.

-For this purpose, contracting authorities may for example seek or accept advice from independent experts or authorities or from market participants which may be used in the planning and conduct of the procurement procedure, provided that such advice does not have the effect of distorting competition and does not result in a violation of the principles of non-discrimination and transparency.
+For this purpose, contracting authorities may for example seek or accept advice from independent experts or authorities or from market participants.
+That advice may be used in the planning and conduct of the procurement procedure, provided that such advice does not have the effect of distorting competition and does not result in a violation of the principles of non-discrimination and transparency.

-Article 39a Prior involvement of candidates or tenderers
+Prior involvement of candidates or tenderers

-Where a candidate or tenderer or an undertaking related to a candidate or tenderer has advised the contracting authority, whether in the context of Article 39 or not, or has otherwise been involved in the preparation of the procurement procedure, the contracting authority shall take appropriate measures to ensure that competition is not distorted by the participation of that candidate or tenderer.
+Where a candidate or tenderer or an undertaking related to a candidate or tenderer has advised the contracting authority, whether in the context of Article 40 or not, or has otherwise been involved in the preparation of the procurement procedure, the contracting authority shall take appropriate measures to ensure that competition is not distorted by the participation of that candidate or tenderer